 Today's Practice: Organize Your First 5 Prompts

-Today’s Practice From your recent AI conversations — coding, writing, analysis — pick 5 prompts that actually worked well.
-Record them using the template from Part 4: original prompt + effectiveness rating + iteration notes.
-Where you record them doesn’t matter — a notes app, Notion, a plain text file.
+Today’s Practice From your recent AI conversations (coding, writing, analysis), pick 5 prompts that actually worked well.
+Record them using the template from Part 4: Original Prompt + Effectiveness + Iteration.
+Where you record them doesn’t matter.
+A notes app, Notion, or a plain text file all work.
 Don’t overthink the tool.
 If you can’t find your chat history, spend 20 minutes creating 5 prompts you’ll definitely use at work.
-For example: “Check the edge cases in this code,” “Rewrite this technical article for beginners,” “Extract the 3 main issues from these 100 user feedbacks.” ...
+For example: “Check the edge cases in this code,” “Rewrite this technical article for beginners,” “Extract the 3 main issues from these 100 pieces of user feedback.” ...

 2026-05-27 · 2 min · Alex Wang